aws-samples/aws-dev-fabric-for-sql-server/README.md

-# AWS Dev fabric for SQL Server
+# AWS Dev Fabric for SQL Server

-The AWS Dev Fabric for SQL Server is an opensource solution created by Solution Architects and Support Engineers to help customers reduce the Amazon EC2 Windows footprint on development environments.
+The AWS Dev Fabric for SQL Server is an open-source solution created by Solution Architects and Support Engineers to help customers reduce Amazon EC2 footprint and compute costs up to 77% on development environments running SQL Server.

+As you may know, Microsoft changed their license terms on October 1, 2019, blocking customers the ability to BYOL their MSDN license to AWS, forcing them to use Microsoft Azure instead.
+The AWS Dev Fabric for SQL Server allows customers to keep their SQL Server on development environment running on AWS, while releasing customers from MSDN subscriptions, Amazon EC2 Windows LI and/or Amazon EC2 Dedicate Instances to run SQL Server Developer Edition.

 The AWS Dev Fabric for SQL Server orchestrates AWS services like Fargate, ECS, CloudWatch, EFS, Lambda, and AWS Backup, offering a serverless solution to run SQL Server Developer edition into containers, at the same time, automatically taking care of data persistence, monitoring, backup, and auto-recovery.

-As you may know, Microsoft changed their license terms on October 1, 2019, blocking customers the ability to BYOL their MSDN license to AWS, forcing them to use Microsoft Azure instead.
-The AWS Dev Fabric for SQL Server allows customers to keep their SQL Server on development environment running on AWS, while releasing customers from MSDN subscriptions to run Windows and SQL Server on Amazon EC2 Dedicated Instances.

 - [How to deploy the solution](#how-to-deploy-the-solution)
   - [Control plane](#control-plane)